Terriao/OpenDPC/README.md

 **How does OpenDPC differ from cwipc / VR2Gather, Hofer 2018, or web-based viewers?**
 Those systems are optimised for *live capture-to-display* (Hofer 2018), *social-VR tele-presence* (cwipc / VR2Gather), or *web-based viewing* of mostly static or quasi-static parts (Mei 2023).
 OpenDPC is optimised for the **offline, reproducible subjective-evaluation workflow** — loading a reference and a fixed distortion ladder, running a structured paired-comparison protocol, and exporting JND results that another lab can independently reproduce.
 The unique pieces are the integrated JND harness, the released V-PCC distortion ladder, and the 60-subject dataset.

+**Why a separate PontZen tool rather than preprocessing inside the player?**
+The preprocessing step is single-pass, deterministic, and dataset-wide.
+Bundling it into the player would force a re-pack every time the user opens a sequence; keeping it standalone lets the same packed output be reused across many sessions and studies.
+Splitting it out also keeps the future cross-platform port simpler — the renderer and the preprocessor can be ported independently.

 **Why Unity and not a custom OpenGL renderer?**
 Unity gave us a working cross-platform shader pipeline on day one, an interaction layer (drag, zoom, UI panels) that did not need to be hand-rolled, and a build system that targets Windows, macOS, and Linux from the same source tree.
 The cost is a heavier runtime; the saving is months of engineering.
 For a research-grade tool, the trade lands in Unity's favour.